Stalloyde/messagingapp-client/README.md

 # LINK TO LIVE APP: https://messagingapp-client.vercel.app/

-This is the client-side repo of a full-stack chat messaging app.
+This is the client-side repo of a full-stack messaging app with real-time chat feature.
 Built with:

-Front-end: React + Typescript
+Front-end: React + Typescript + Socket.io
 Back-end: NodeJS + Express
 Database: MongoDB